shohei-kojima/integrated_HHV6_recon/README.md

-# Option.
-Prepare read depth of autosomes when using a WGS sample.
+# 6. (Optional) Prepare read depth of autosomes when using a WGS sample.
+We highly recommend to input autosome depth of an input WGS to calculate a value: average_depth_of_mapped_region / autosome depth.
-Before using this script, you need to run 'samtools coverage' to calculate depth of each chromosome.
-You need to use samtools 1.10 or later to use 'coverage' function.
-The output from 'samtools coverage' contains mean depth of each chromosome.
-This program takes the output file from 'samtools coverage' to calculate mean depth of autosomes.
-You can specify the output file with '-i' option.
-You can specify names of autosomes by specifying a file containing names of autosomes with -chr option.
+You first need to run `samtools coverage` to calculate depth of each chromosome.
+The output from `samtools coverage` contains mean depth of each chromosome.
+This program takes the output file from `samtools coverage` to calculate mean depth of autosomes.
+Please specify the output file from `samtools coverage` with the '-i' option.
+Please specify names of autosomes by specifying a file containing names of autosomes with '-chr' option.
 When you did not specify a file with '-chr' option, this script will use '/path/to/prog/lib/human_autosomes_ucsc_style.txt' by default.
 ```
 samtools coverage --reference ref.fa in.cram > samtools_coverage.txt
 python calc_mapping_depth.py -i samtools_coverage.txt -chr /path/to/prog/lib/human_autosomes_ucsc_style.txt -o autosome_depth.txt